 Inventory, 22 lbs : 0

-Orange-Fleshed honeydew melons are available in the summer months.
+Orange-Fleshed honeydews are available in the summer through mid-fall.

 Recipes that include Orange-Fleshed Honeydew Melon.
 One is easiest, three is harder.